JagannathKumarCh/APSSDCReactJS/README.md

  14. **git remote**->will check the remote(default one is origin)

  15. **git push remotename master** ->will push the file from local folder to repository

- # Day Wise -02

  * Installing Sublime Text Editor 3 : [SublimeText3 Installation Link](https://www.sublimetext.com/3)

  ## What is Html
     Html stands for Hyper Text Markup language used to create web pages